shz/node-mailgun/readme.md

 ### deleteRoute

-Deletes the route with the specified ID if it exists, otherwise fails silently.
+Deletes the route with the specified ID if it exists.
+If the route doesn't exist, nothing happens and the callback is fired without error.

 `deleteRoute(id, [callback(err)])`